-2.1.7 Additional input data
+2.2.4 Additional Input Data

-- Absorption cross sections: For the retrieval lookup-tables are used with pre-calculated absorption cross sections of the species of interest (O2, CO2, CH4, and H2O) as a function of wavenumber, temperature, and pressure.
-One lookup-table per species and per spectral band is being used. - Aerosol optical properties: A lookup table is being used with pre-calculated aerosol optical properties (Mie and t-Matrix theory) as a function of size parameter and refractive index. - Solar source: The solar source for the forward simulation uses data of extraterrestrial irradiance from the Total and Spectral Solar Irradiance Sensor-1 Hybrid Solar Reference Spectrum (TSIS-1 HSRS).
+Absorption cross sections: For the retrieval, lookup-tables are used with pre-calculated absorption cross sections of the species of interest (O2, CO2, CH4, and H2O) as a function of wavenumber, temperature, and pressure.
+One lookup-table per species and per spectral band is used.
+Copernicus Climate Change Service 2

+- Aerosol optical properties: A lookup table is used with pre-calculated aerosol optical properties (Mie and t-Matrix theory) as a function of size parameter and refractive index. - ٠ Solar source: The solar source for the forward simulation uses data of extraterrestrial irradiance from the Total and Spectral Solar Irradiance Sensor-1 Hybrid Solar Reference Spectrum (TSIS-1 HSRS).
 It covers a temporally constant irradiance spectrum between 200 and 2700 nm with a spectral resolution of 0.001 nm (Coddington et al., 2021).
-The TSIS-1 HSRS data is downloaded from https://lasp.colorado.edu/lisird/data/tsis1 hsrs. - Retrieval settings: A file is read in with retrieval settings such as spectral range and 5 other parameters.
+The TSIS-1 HSRS data is downloaded from https://lasp.colorado.edu/lisird/data/tsis1 hsrs. - Retrieval settings: A file which contains retrieval settings covering instrument characteristics (like the full width half maximum (FWHM) of the instrument profile), spectral window information and spectral sampling, absorbing molecules and profile inversion methods.